cacilhas/kodumaro/_source/posts/2020-10-10-iterators.md

 1. The overall state (usually the stop condition).
 1. The initial value.

-For instance, the [Collatz Conjecture][collatz] can be implemented as follows:
+For instance, the [Collatz Conjecture][] can be implemented as follows:

 ```moonscript
 collatz = => _collatz, 1, @*2